 Prednisone is a synthetic corticosteroid used for many conditions in both human and veterinary medicine.
 Its anti-inflammatory activity is approximately four times that of hydrocortisone.
 Corticosteroids are extremely effective anti-inflammatory drugs because they affect the inflammatory process at so many different levels.
 Prednisone is rapidly converted to prednisolone in the liver and, in most instances, these drugs are considered to be roughly equivalent.
 Corticosteroids have strong beneficial effects but a definite potential to cause negative side-effects if abused.
 Prednisone may be given by injectionorally or topically.

 Dogs and Cats

 Prednisone is used for a wide variety of conditions in both dogs and cats.
-It may be used in emergency situations including, anaphylactic reactions, spinal-chord trauma and many forms of shock.
-It is used to manage and treat immune-mediated disease such as immune-mediated hemolytic anemia or thrombocytopenia; many CNS disorders; some neoplasia; dermatologic diseases; allergic reactions such as asthma, hives and itching; inflammatory orthopedic diseases; endocrine disorders including Addison's Disease; respiratory disease with an inflammatory component; inflammatory bowel diseases; and many other conditions.
+It may be used in emergency situations including anaphylactic reactions, spinal cord trauma and many forms of shock.
+It is used to manage and treat immune mediated disease such as immune-mediated hemolytic anemia or thrombocytopenia, many CNS disorders, some neoplasia, dermatologic diseases, allergic reactions such as asthma, hives and itching, inflammatory orthopedic diseases, endocrine disorders including Addison's Disease, respiratory disease with an inflammatory component, inflammatory bowel diseases, and many other conditions.